ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Upload Message Security

-The contents of each input share must be kept confidential from everyone but the client and the aggregator it is being sent to and clients must be able to authenticate the aggregator they upload to.
+The contents of each input share must be kept confidential from everyone but the client and the aggregator it is being sent to.
+In addition, clients must be able to authenticate the aggregator they upload to.

-HTTPS provides confidentiality between the client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
+HTTPS provides confidentiality between the DAP client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
 Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator.
 Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.

 Aggregators MAY require clients to authenticate when uploading reports.
 This is an effective mitigation against Sybil attacks in deployments where it is